All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 A 2024 meta-analysis of weight loss interventions and erectile function found that men who lost 10% or more of body weight experienced clinically significant improvements in erectile function scores (measured by the International Index of Erectile Function, IIEF).

-It is worth noting that Zepbound is not a treatment for ED.
-However, by addressing the metabolic root causes that drive erectile dysfunction in overweight and obese men, it can produce improvements that PDE5 inhibitors (like Viagra or Cialis) alone cannot.
+Zepbound isn't a treatment for ED.
+But by addressing the metabolic root causes that drive erectile dysfunction in overweight and obese men, it can produce improvements that PDE5 inhibitors (like Viagra or Cialis) alone can't.

 Sleep Apnea Improvements